fkmendes/PhyloJunction/NOTES.md

 ```

 These two commands will create a dist/ directory inside PhyloJunction/, and place a .tar.gz (containing all source .py/.pyi files, license, readme, setup files) and a wheel file inside.
+You can check the .tar.gz to see if all modules are in there.
+If one of them is missing, make sure an `__init__.py` file is inside the module's directory.

 Then to release to TestPyPI, do: